Oglethorpe Square

 Surrounding Architecture

-The square is notably flanked by several significant historic buildings, including the Owens-Thomas House.
-Built in 1819, this National Historic Landmark is considered one of the finest examples of English Regency architecture in the United States.
+The real architectural star flanking the square is the Owens-Thomas House.
+Built in 1819, this National Historic Landmark showcases some of the finest English Regency architecture you'll find anywhere in America.

 Visitor Experience